smastrom/react-rating/README.md

 ## Features

 - **Use any SVG**: No headaches or icon fonts in order to use vectors from any source.
-- Highly customizable: fills, strokes, box colors and borders, transitions, breakpoints and much more.
+- Highly customizable: fills, strokes, colors, transitions, breakpoints and much more.
 - Fully responsive and mobile-first
 - Fully accessible with keyboard navigation and custom labels
 - Fully typed with IntelliSense infos and autocomplete